 Backing up your RDS instances with N2WS Backup and Recovery

-N2WS Backup and Recovery (CPM) makes it very easy to automate backups of your RDS instances.
-CPM is a native cloud backup, recovery and disaster recovery solution for Amazon EC2 instances, EBS volumes, RDS databases and Redshift Clusters.
+N2WS Backup & Recovery makes it very easy to automate backups of your RDS instances.
+N2WS is a native cloud backup, recovery and disaster recovery solution for Amazon EC2 instances, EBS volumes, RDS databases and Redshift Clusters.
 It utilizes AWS EBS and RDS snapshots, directly connecting to users’ AWS infrastructure to perform automated backups.
-To learn more about CPM and how to give your team the ability to back up data as often as needed and recover it far more quickly, you can try our 30-day free trial.
+To learn more about N2WS and how to give your team the ability to back up data as often as needed and recover it far more quickly, you can try our 30-day free trial.

 The ability to quickly provision fully-managed databases will benefit most businesses.
 For Ops, it means no infrastructure maintenance, and for Dev less dependence on others as they can create everything they need with minimum AWS experience.
 With multiple database engines on offer, both commercial and open-source, but with high-end features to keep your data protected, RDS is a diverse service and an easy choice for AWS customers.